 Before taking civil action, you must file:

-Our team understands these legal requirements and the deadlines you must abide by, so we can handle this for you and keep you updated on the proceedings.
+Our team understands these legal requirements and the deadlines you must abide by.
+We can handle your case and keep you updated on the proceedings.

-- You generally have three years from the date of injury to file your lawsuit, assuming you were aware of the injury.
+- You generally have three years from the date of injury to file your lawsuit, assuming you were aware of the injury immediately.

 - If you discover a foreign object in your body, you generally have two years from the date of discovery to file your lawsuit.